taecontrol/larvis/README.md

 - To report and send messages, exceptions, database queries, and HTTP requests from a Laravel application to Krater (ideal for a development environment where different information needs to be debugged).

-> 💡 **Important:** This version is compatible only with MoonGuard 1.0.0.

 ## What is MoonGuard?

-- MoonGuard is an open source Filament plugin that aims to provide utilities to monitor your Laravel apps in production.
+MoonGuard is an [open source Filament plugin](https://github.com/taecontrol/moonguard) that aims to provide utilities to monitor your Laravel apps in production.

-- MoonGuard helps you track important features like SSL certificates status, uptime, and exceptions on your applications.
+- MoonGuard helps you track important features like SSL certificates status, uptime, exceptions and server data from your applications.

 For more information visit the [MoonGuard]( https://moonguard.dev/) official site.

 ## What is Krater?

-- Krater is a desktop application for debugging Laravel apps, it provides an intuitive and friendly interface to debug exceptions, queries, requests and more.
+Krater is a desktop application for debugging Laravel apps, it provides an intuitive and friendly interface to debug exceptions, queries, requests and more.

 For more information visit the [Krater](https://moonguard.dev/krater) official site.